valoni/codeplex_archive_netmf/README.md

-Examples and Drivers for .NET MicroFramework 4.3/4.4 re-created and collected from Valon Hoti / Prishtine,KOSOVE contact : valon.hoti@gmail.com
+Examples and Drivers for .NET MicroFramework 4.3/4.4 re-collected from CodePlex by Valon Hoti / Prishtine,KOSOVE contact : valon.hoti@gmail.com

 No |  Type Of | Name          | Description  | Link